Firewall black holes and echoes from an action principle: Firewall behavior of dilaton black holes

-Here we provide two arguments pointing to the weakness of non-observable echoes to be as general brought by Guo et al. 2022 \cite{Guo:2022umn} via this toy model:
+Here we provide two arguments pointing to the weakness of f nonobservable gravitational wave echoes to be as general brought by Guo {\it et al}.
+2022 \cite{Guo:2022umn} via this toy model:

-\begin{itemize} \item Because of overall mass and charge dependence of peak of the barrier in (\ref{eq2.33}), the in-falling particles/fields hit the macroscopic reflective barrier before making a trapped surface.
-Therefore, the surface of ECO (barrier in section \ref{Dilaton black holes}) remains outside the trapped surface at least for simple process of nearly spherical black hole formations.
-We always get observable ringdown and QNM spectrum from the barrier itself due to perturbations and partial reflection. \item Interestingly, although at the extremal limit and for $\alpha\geq 1$, peak of the barrier has touched the event horizon, it still has width (shown in Figure \ref{fig_1}) which extends its reflective behaviour far from the horizon. \end{itemize}
+\begin{enumerate}[label=(\alph*)] \item Because of the overall mass and charge dependence of the peak of the barrier in (\ref{eq2.33}), the in-falling particles/fields hit the macroscopic reflective barrier before making a trapped surface.
+Therefore, the surface of ECO (barrier in the former section) remains outside the trapped surface at least for the simple process of nearly spherical BH formations.
+Additionally, we always get an observable ringdown and quasi normal modes (QNM) spectrum from the barrier itself due to perturbations and partial reflection. \item Interestingly, although at the extremal limit and for $\alpha\geq1$, the peak of the barrier has touched the event horizon, it still has width (shown in Fig. \ref{fig_1}) which extends its reflective behavior far from the horizon. \end{enumerate}

-Let us bring the same example raised in Guo et al. 2022 \cite{Guo:2022umn}; A black hole of mass M that is created by N particles, each moving radially inwards at the speed of light.
-No causal signal can travel from any of these particles to any other particle.
-Since the causality holds in dilaton gravity, each particle must move exactly as it would if the other particles were not present.
-Each particle confronts the near horizon barrier with $\alpha\geq 1$ and run into partial or total reflection (depending on the amount of charge they poses and value of coupling constant $\alpha$) before reaching the radius $r = r_{+}$.
-For the case of total reflection no trapped surface and event horizon is formed.